entzik/status-machina/README.md

 }
 ```

+## Instantiating and using a state machine in Spring Boot

-Now all you have to do is autowire the machine definition and use the companion spring service to instantiate and persist the machine instance in its initial state (or any state STP transition may have taken it from there).
+Now that you have your state machine definition, all you have to do is autowire it and use the companion spring service to instantiate and persist the machine instance in its initial state (or any state STP transition may have taken it from there).

 The code snippet bellow shows how easy it is to interact with the machine in SpringBoot: